 Most people have their blood pressure taken as part of a regular doctor’s appointment.
 Those who don’t have their blood pressure checked on a regular basis can discover it is high after damage has been caused to their kidney, their heart, or after they have had a stroke.

 There are a number of complications linked to high blood pressure or hypertension, aside from heart and stroke.
 High blood pressure can lead to aneurysms forming in the blood vessels.
 An aneurysm is a bulge in the wall of an artery.
 If it bursts it can be fatal.
 Blood vessels in the eyes can also be affected by high pressure.
 They can burst causing vision problems, including blindness.

 How To Prevent High Blood Pressure?

 Leading a healthy life that includes exercise and a nutritious diet is the best high blood pressure prevention.
-The National Heart and Blood Institute developed the DASH diet based on studies showing that certain foods could improve the level of fats in our bloodstream, which can reduce the risk of cardiovascular disease.
+The National Heart and Blood Institute developed the DASH diet based on studies

 - Vegetables, fruits, and fat-free or low-fat dairy products